arangodb/kube-arangodb/docs/cli/arangodb_operator_platform.md

-  import      Imports the package from the ZIP format install     Installs the specified setup of the platform merge       Merges definitions into single file
+  import      Imports the package from the ZIP format install     Installs the specified setup of the platform merge       Merges definitions into single file registry    Points all images to the new registry

 Flags:
   -h, --help   help for package